OEvortex/ddg_search/README.md

 ---

-## 🤖 Using with Claude, OpenAI, or Other MCP Clients
+## 🤖 Using with MCP Clients

 > [!IMPORTANT]
-> The most common way to use this tool is by integrating it with Claude, OpenAI, or other MCP-compatible AI assistants.
+> The most common way to use this tool is by integrating it with MCP-compatible AI assistants.

 Add the server to your MCP client configuration: